 When I went to law school my only goal was to graduate at the top of my class.
 I figured if I graduated as the #1 student in my class, I would have the maximum number of opportunities available to me.
 (Ironically, I was never interested with most of the opportunities that come with graduating at the top of your class—i.e. working at a big law firm.
 I didn’t even want to practice law after law school!).

 I don’t regret making that a goal because I did find to be very worthwhile to achieve the top class ranking.
-(And to teach others how to follow suit, I developed this law school prep course that teaches students skills to graduate at the top of their class.)
+(And to teach others how to follow suit, we developed this law school prep course that teaches students skills to graduate at the top of their class.)
 However, there are plenty of other worthy law school goals to think about as you get ready for law school.
 We recommend you compile them into a law school bucket list—a list of things you may want to do when you are in law school.

 Some Ideas for your law school bucket list

 - Graduate with a high GPA.
 Again, graduating in the top 10% of your class will maximize your opportunities in terms of big law firm jobs.
-(If you are interested in learning the skills to graduate at the top of your class, please consider signing up for our law school prep course.)
+(If you are interested in learning the skills to graduate at the top of your class, consider signing up for our law school prep course.)

 - Do something you’re afraid of.
 Join moot court.
 Study abroad for a semester.
 Do something that is intriguing and outside of your comfort zone.
 It will help you grow both personally and professionally.

 - Take classes that relate to a specific area of law, a specific problem you want to solve, or a specific issue you are passionate about If you are interested in Education Law, Tax Law, Corporate Law, or helping victims of domestic violence, or those with disabilities, or small business, or whatever, immerse yourself in those classes.
 Take classes, clinics, and workshops on whatever you are passionate about.
-This isn’t to say you shouldn’t keep an open mind about your field (you should keep an open mind!
+This isn’t to say you shouldn’t keep an open mind about your field…(indeed, you should keep an open mind!
 Many students who go to law school certain they want to do, say, Family law, end up hating it and falling in love with Environmental Law or some other area.)
 But it is to say that now is the time to immerse yourself in areas of law that pique your interest.

 - Take classes that will prepare you for the bar exam.
 It may sound too early to think about the bar exam, but trust me, your future self will thank you for making wise decisions in law school.
 This is especially the case if you are not a good test taker to begin with or if your state has a low bar exam passage rate.
 (Wondering what courses will prepare you for the bar exam?
 See this link.)